Raku/doc/EXAMPLES.md

 This helps keep the method detection logic in the test code simple.

+Conversely, sometimes the method detection is overeager; you can disable it entirely with `:method<False>`

 ### Preambles

 When writing examples, it's often helpful to refer to things that aren't